tkn-tub/ns3-gym/src/sixlowpan/doc/sixlowpan.rst

 The CompressionThreshold attribute is similar to Contiki's SICSLOWPAN_CONF_MIN_MAC_PAYLOAD option.
 If a compressed packet size is less than the threshold, the uncompressed version is used (plus one byte for the correct dispatch header).
-This option is useful only when a MAC with specific requirement for minimum frame size is used (e.g., ContikiMAC).
+This option is useful when a MAC requires a minimum frame size (e.g., ContikiMAC) and the compression would violate the requirement.

 The last two attributes are needed to use the module with a NetDevice other than 802.15.4, as neither IANA or IEEE did reserve an EtherType for 6LoWPAN.
 As a consequence there might be a